Clean Energy Education Program

 Educational Energy Audits

 Participating schools have the opportunity to request an educational energy audit.
-NEED’s Certified Energy Manger will visit the school and work with a small group of students to do an audit of the building, investigate how the building uses energy and understand how efficiency and conservation could be improved.
+NEED’s Certified Energy Manager will visit the school and work with a small group of students to do an audit of the building, investigate how the building uses energy and understand how efficiency and conservation could be improved.
 Students take their knowledge with them to help their families manage energy use at home.